 The best images for VideoScribe are SVGs.
 SVG stands for ‘Scalable Vector Graphics’ and you can create your own using an SVG editor such as Adobe Illustrator (subscription fee) or Inkscape (free).

-There are two main methods for creating your own SVG images:
+There are three main methods for creating your own SVG images:

 Step 1.
 Use your chosen SVG editor to create a simple drawing with the pencil or pen tool to create ‘basic’ strokes.